Georg von Neumayer: Australia

 Neumayer was one of a number of influential German-speaking residents such as Ludwig Becker, Hermann Beckler, William Blandowski, Amalie Dietrich, Wilhelm Haacke, Diedrich Henne, Gerard Krefft, Johann Luehmann, Johann Menge, Carl Mücke (a.k.a.
 Muecke), Ludwig Preiss, Carl Ludwig Christian Rümker (a.k.a.
 Ruemker), Moritz Richard Schomburgk, Richard Wolfgang Semon, Karl Theodor Staiger, George Ulrich, Eugene von Guérard, Robert von Lendenfeld, Ferdinand von Mueller, and Carl Wilhelmi who brought their "epistemic traditions" to Australia, and not only became "deeply entangled with the Australian colonial project", but also were "intricately involved in imagining, knowing and shaping colonial Australia" (Barrett, et al., 2018, p.2).

-After trying his fortune on the goldfields, Neumayer gave lectures on navigation to seamen, and spent some time in Tasmania at the observatory in Hobart.
-He returned to Germany in 1854 convinced that Australia offered a great field for scientific exploration, obtained the support of the King of Bavaria and encouragement from leading British scientists.
-He sailed again for Australia and arrived in Melbourne in January 1857.
-He asked the government of Victoria to provide him with a site for an observatory, about £700 for a building, and about £600 a year for expenses.
-He had brought with him a collection of magnetical, nautical and meteorological instruments valued at £2000, which had been provided by the King of Bavaria.

-Neumayer suggested as a suitable site a block of land not far from the present position of the observatory, but this was not granted.
-He was, however, allowed the use of the buildings of the signal station on Flagstaff Hill creating the Flagstaff Observatory for Geophysics, Magnetism and Nautical Science at what is now Flagstaff Gardens in Melbourne, Australia.
-From 1 March 1858 he carried on the systematic registration of meteorological and nautical data.
-A few weeks later he added regular observations on atmospheric electricity and changes in the magnetic elements.

 Between 1858 and 1863, he, and a team of assistants, extracted data from hundreds of ship logbooks that was then analysed to find the best route of maximum speed and safety for sailing ships travelling between Europe and Australia.
 To obtain the logbooks he placed advertisements in the Victorian Government Gazette, and posted signs at the Melbourne Customs House, requesting the masters of arriving vessels to deposit their logbooks at his offices in the Flagstaff Observatory with a promise they would be returned within four days.
-More than 600 logs were examined and the information extracted was analysed and the conclusions published in the second half of a book published in 1864.
+More than 600 logs were examined and the information extracted was analysed, and the conclusions published in the second half of a book published in 1864.
 He was also involved in continuing studies begun earlier to drop bottles with messages to reconstruct currents based on recoveries.

 Neumayer was elected a councillor of the Royal Society of Victoria in 1859, a vice-president in 1860 and a life member in 1864.
 He was elected to honorary membership of the Manchester Literary and Philosophical Society on 17 April 1894.